My Mechanic Said My Brakes Are “Metal to Metal:” What Does That Mean?

 Signs and Symptoms

 Usually when brakes go “metal to metal,” you’ll hear it first.
 There will be a noticeable, low-pitched, grinding sound when braking.
 This sound is often accompanied by a vibration in the steering wheel, that tends to be especially prevalent at low speeds and long, slow stops.
-You may also notice:
+You may also notice:- that your stopping distance increases

-• that you have less control when turning
+- that you have less control when turning

-• that you have to apply an immense amount of pressure on the brake pedal to bring the car to a complete stop
+- that you have to apply an immense amount of pressure on the brake pedal to bring the car to a complete stop